We walked to this altar (and several others) many times together.

-It might explain our peace beyond understanding is because we keep the One who suffered on that cross at the center of our life—reaching for his arms outstretched hands when we lost our grip.
+It might explain our peace beyond understanding.
+Because we keep the One who suffered on that cross at the center of our life—reaching for his outstretched hands when we lost our grip.

 He kept our hands sometimes hanging on only by keeping “Our Father’s” hand linking ours together when fear, pride, shame, and hurt caused our grip on each other to want to release.

 In our 23 years of marriage, seasons would ebb and flow like the ocean water washing over our feet as we stand where sand and water meet.

 And enter the most challenging season—thank you, brain cancer, Our Clever and Courageous Journey and all that goes with it.
 Yet without question, we are given some of THE most intimate days, where the meaning of intimate becomes refined and redefined.

 Intimate because of the things we don’t dare speak of, things meant only for a husband and wife—holding space for the waves of emotions that wash over us.

 Intimate becomes how we have eyes to see each other in these tender days.
 Reminding one another our most polished version of ourselves is reflecting God’s image in us.

 True love is seeing each other as God sees us. and love endures with forgiveness.

 Things beyond our imagination come to life.
 And unless you’ve walked this path, it’s hard to understand why parts of the journey (or anyone’s for that matter) are meant to remain inside the walls of our domestic church.
 Keeping the sacred parts inside there, offer rest and a soft place to land when the world craves to create distractions.

 Or we choose to allow this moment to purify our hearts just as water washing over our feet when we stand on the sandy beach.